MicahWade/WindFlag/docs/API/challenges_api.md

 ## 6. POST /api/challenges/<int:challenge_id>/submit

-Allows an authenticated user to submit a flag for a challenge.
+Allows an authenticated user to submit a flag or code for a challenge.

-*   **Description**: This is the primary endpoint for users to attempt solving a challenge.
-The submitted flag is validated against the challenge's configured flags, and the user's score is updated accordingly if the submission is correct.
+*   **Description**: This is the primary endpoint for users to attempt solving a challenge, whether it's a traditional flag submission or a coding challenge.
+For coding challenges, the submitted code undergoes rigorous server-side static analysis to detect and prevent malicious patterns or forbidden operations before execution.
+The submitted flag/code is then validated, and the user's score is updated accordingly if the submission is correct.
 This endpoint also handles cooldowns and rate limiting for submissions.
 *   **Method**: `POST`
 *   **URL**: `/api/challenges/{challenge_id}/submit`
 *   **Authentication**: `X-API-KEY` header (required, any authenticated user)
 *   **Path Parameters**:
     *   `challenge_id` (integer, required): The unique ID of the challenge to submit a flag for.
 *   **Request Body**: `application/json`
-    *   **`flag`** (string, required): The flag string submitted by the user.
+    *   **`flag`** (string, required): The flag string submitted by the user (for traditional challenges).
+    *   **`code`** (string, required): The code submitted by the user (for coding challenges).
+This field should be used when `challenge.challenge_type` is 'CODING'.
-*   **Example Request**:
+*   **Example Request (Traditional Flag)**:
     ```http
     POST /api/challenges/101/submit HTTP/1.1
     Host: your-ctf-platform.com